naywintx/kotlin-web-site/docs/topics/k2-compiler-guide.md

 * highlights changes you might encounter during migration and how to adapt your code accordingly.
 * describes how you can roll back to the previous version.

+> For more information on the new features provided in Kotlin 2.0.0 as well as the new K2 compiler, see [What's new in Kotlin %kotlinEapVersion%](whatsnew-eap.md).
+>
+{type="note"}

 ## Language feature improvements

 The Kotlin K2 compiler provides language feature improvements in [smart casts](#smart-casts) and [Kotlin Multiplatform](#kotlin-multiplatform).